hfleitas/mvt/worksheet.md

 👀 Hint
 ```
-// lookup the documentation for materialized-views.
+// lookup the documentation for kql materialized-views.

 // look at the Query
 .show materialized-views